 Yes we prescribe orthotics

 Orthotics are a useful tool and important in the treatment plan of many people.
 They don’t have to be as expensive as you think and that is why we often use customised pre-made orthotics to reduce the cost to you.
-The design and dose (how much you wear them) is the difference between success and failure.
+The design and dose (how much you wear them) is often the difference between success and failure.
 You need the right design for the right amount of time.

 Orthotics are loved and hated by many people.
 So who is right?